vsfedorenko/gradle-require-docker-plugin/README.md

 For example, you can **require a Postgres container to be running before** executing a **Flyway migration and a JOOQ code generation** or **integration tests** tasks.
-Plugin also maintains containers lifecycle, so you **don't need to worry about stopping containers after**.
+Plugin also maintains containers lifecycle, so you **don't need to worry about stopping and removing containers after**.

 ```kotlin
 plugins {